worron/awesome-config/README.md

 * Carefully check "Panel widgets" section, reconfigure or disable widgets there.
 Do not forget remove disabled panel widgets from `awful.screen.connect_for_each_screen` function.
 * Rules and hotkeys are another parts of config which definitely need revising.

+#### Start with Shades
+The same as colors but may have some experimental or unpolished features.

 #### Tips
 Hotkeys helper bound to `Mod4`+`F1` (with holding modkey) by default,